TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 12/Zechariah 12.1.md

 ---

-The burden of the word of Jehovah concerning Israel.
-[Thus] saith Jehovah, who stretcheth forth the heavens, and layeth the foundation of the earth, and formeth the spirit of man within him:
+An oracle.
+The word of Yahweh concerning Israel.
+Yahweh, who stretches out the heavens, and lays the foundation of the earth, and forms the spirit of man within him says: